 Your consortium needs to offer a relevant solution or roadmap plan.
 As the technology keeps changing, staying relevant in the field is extremely tough.
 Thus, as the time will change, you should expect your consortium to change their plan according to that as well.

 Lastly, you should expect the consortium to offer influencing standards.
-According to the market, blockchain would soon reach interoperability.
-And so, you would need influencing standards to mark your place in that trillion dollars worth industry.
+According to the market, Blockchain would soon reach interoperability.
+You would need to influence standards to mark your place in that trillion dollars’ worth industry.

 While you are figuring out what to expect and what not to, you can check out what other enterprises expect from blockchain consortium.

 A Deloitte survey of 1386 global enterprises can help you see what is truly happening in this regard.
 But you need to know that the survey doesn’t include every single enterprise in the world and so the real number could vary.

 Which Criteria Organizations Are Using to Select a Blockchain Consortium?

 You can also check out which criteria’s enterprises are using in selecting a blockchain consortium.
 A Deloitte survey of 1386 global enterprises can help you see what is truly happening in this regard.
 But you need to know that the survey doesn’t include every single enterprise in the world and so the real number could vary.